Apprenticeships are real jobs with real employers, allowing a young person to work, earn a salary and gain valuable qualifications and experience.

-Apprenticeships range from Level 2 for school leavers right up to Degree level so is a great option for when a young person leaves school but also at a further point in their future.
+Apprenticeships range from Level 2 for school leavers right up to Degree level so are a great option for when a young person leaves school but also at a later date in their future.

 Apprenticeships offer choice, opportunity, qualifications, support and a head start into a future career.

 What is an apprenticeship?

 An apprenticeship is a paid job where the apprentice is an employee in the company where they learn whilst ‘on the job’ and gain valuable skills and experience.
 They are based on a model of 80% of time on the job working and 20% of their working time learning with a college or training provider towards a national recognised qualification in that industry.